 You shouldn't take triptans if you have certain heart or blood vessel problems.
 If you can't use these treatments, or if they don't work for you, your doctor may suggest:

 These treatments aim to stop cluster headaches from happening.
-You take them at the start of a cluster episode.
+You take them at the start of a cluster episode or take all the time to prevent clusters.

-When and how much you take depend on how long yours usually last and how often you get them.
+When and how much you take depends on how long yours usually last and how often you get them.
 Work with your doctor to find the best schedule for you.

 Medicines for cluster headache prevention include: